intel/device-modeling-language/README.md

 ## Building and testing DMLC

-To build the DML compiler (DMLC), you need to have a Simics simulator installation and a Simics project set up.
+To build DMLC, you need to have a Simics simulator installation and a Simics project set up.